Bivalirudin: Safety information

 Bivalirudin is contraindicated in patients with active major bleeding and hypersensitivity to bivalirudin or its components.
 (In the EU bivalirudin is also contraindicated in patients with an increased risk of bleeding due to hemostasis disorders and/or irreversible coagulation disorders, severe uncontrolled hypertension, subacute bacterial endocarditis, and severe renal impairment [GFR<30 ml/min] and in dialysis-dependent patients).

 Bivalirudin is an anticoagulant.
 Therefore, bleeding is an expected adverse event.
 In clinical trials, bivalirudin treated patients exhibited statistically significantly lower rates of bleeding than patients treated with heparin plus a GP IIb/IIIa inhibitor.
 The most common (≥10%) adverse events of bivalirudin are back pain, pain, nausea, headache, and hypotension.

-Bivalirudin is classified as Pregnancy Category B.

 Pediatric experience

 The U.S. Food and Drug Administration (FDA) granted pediatric exclusivity for bivalirudin, based on studies submitted in response to a written request by the FDA to investigate the use of bivalirudin in pediatric patients aged birth to 16-years old.

 The submission was based on a prospective, open-label, multi-center, single arm study evaluating bivalirudin as a procedural anticoagulant in the pediatric population undergoing intravascular procedures for congenital heart disease.

 Study outcomes suggest that the pharmacokinetic (PK) and pharmacodynamic (PD) response of bivalirudin in the pediatric population is predictable and behaves in a manner similar to that in adults.